robotframework/robotframework/doc/releasenotes/rf-7.5rc1.rst

 - Libdoc has a feature that types used as type hints automatically create link targets that can be used with the internal linking syntax.
 With some types the link target was a less technical name like `integer` or `string` instead of the actual used type name like `int` or `str`.
-This has been changed so that nowadays the link target is always the used type name.
-This should not affect many users, because it is unlikely that there has been needs to link to types like `integer`.
+This has been changed so that nowadays the link target is always the used type name (`#5691`_).
+This should not affect many users, because it is unlikely that there has been needs to link to generic types like `integer`.
 In addition to that, this particular feature was earlier not documented at all, so most users have probably been unaware of it.

 - Libdoc's automatic table of contents generation was changed in various ways (`#5696`_, `#5697`_):